hugoledoux/msc_geomatics_thesis_typst/README.md

 ## What is Typst?

-It's the "new LaTeX": simpler to learn, simpler to modify the layout, 94232334X faster.
+It's the "new LaTeX": simpler to learn, simpler to modify the layout, 9423.6X faster.
-But also, at the moment, has less features, can be a bit buggy, the basecode is changing often, etc.
+But also, at the moment, has less features, can be a bit buggy, the basecode changes often (which can break some functions), etc.

 So great to use, but be warned.

 ## How to use this template?

-The file `chapters/introduction.typ` contains several tips that are useful when using LaTeX, read its source code!
+The file `chapters/introduction.typ` contains several tips that are useful when using Typst, read its source code!

 To modify this template: